eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-5/trg-5-2.md

 The README.md file **must** contain:

 - a brief explanation of what the Helm chart will install
+- a section of "Prerequisites" includes the required kubernetes version, helm version and other necessary prerequisites and their versions.
+See an example [here](https://github.com/bitnami/charts/tree/main/bitnami/postgresql#prerequisites).
+- a section of "TL;DR" that includes the helm commands to add anf install the helm chart, see example [here](https://github.com/bitnami/charts/tree/main/bitnami/postgresql#tldr)
 - documentation of default values for this Helm chart ([_helm-docs_](https://github.com/norwoodj/helm-docs#helm-docs) may help).